Arthritis Research UK has shared some top tips on how your diet can play an important part in helping to keep your joints healthy.

-Calcium is important for maintaining healthy bones.
+Calcium, along with nutrients like vitamin D and magnesium, is important for maintaining healthy bones.
 Calcium deficiency increases your risk of osteoporosis, which is even more of a risk for women after the menopause.
 Many people with arthritis also have a risk of developing osteoporosis.

 - Dairy products such as milk, cheese, yogurt (low-fat ones are best – skimmed and semi-skimmed milk contains more calcium than full-fat milk).

 - Calcium-enriched milk alternatives made from soya, rice or oats.

 - Fish that are eaten with the bones (such as sardines and canned salmon).

 - Green leafy vegetables like Swiss chard.